velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 “I brought you some other things as well.”

 She reaches in, and her face lights up as she pulls out the small grey metal slate from the evidence locker.
-“My laptop,” she murmurs, pressing her hand to the front and lifting the top away.
-It pivots upward like the cover of a book, revealing a panel full of small buttons, almost like a miniature keyboard.
+“My _sortal_,” she murmurs, pressing her hand to the front and lifting the top away.
+It pivots upward like the cover of a codex, revealing a panel full of small buttons, almost like a miniature keyboard.
 She presses one of them repeatedly, but nothing happens, and she sighs.
 “Battery’s dead.
 Shouldn’t be s-surprised.
 Fuck, I never thought I’d s-s-see this thing again.”
 She flashes me a little smile, putting it back in the bag.
 “I’ll figure out some way to charge it later.
 Thank you, I— I wasn’t sure you’d make it back.”

 “I made you a promise, Lishue— Lishi,” I answer gently.
 “I wasn’t about to break it.”